Internal Linking: Best Practices for SEO with Real Life Examples

 With Link Whisper it would take 3 or 4 minutes total.

-Oh, and I should mention that the traffic difference between ranking #8 and #3 in Google is significant – plus I now rank for tons of related keywords with that same article.
+Oh, and I should mention that the traffic difference between ranking #8 and #3 in Google (or any search engine) is significant – plus I now rank for tons of related keywords with that same article.

 A separate article of mine is ranking #1 for niche website.